 The majority of standard insurers will not be able to cover home renovations and building works.
 This is due to the increased risk of damage happening to your buildings or contents.
-Depending on the seriousness of work, the property may also be unoccupied for longer than 30 or 60 days, again meaning a standard insurer will usually decline to cover your request for insurance.
+Depending on the seriousness of work, the property may also be unoccupied for longer than 30 or 60 days.
+This can mean a standard insurer will often decline to cover your request for insurance.

 We can help if you have home renovation projects in the pipeline or have already started and are looking for a cheaper renewal price.
 Our panel of non-standard insurers can still offer excellent levels of cover.
 Whether you're replacing a kitchen, building an extension or converting a loft, we have the solution.